any2any-mllm/Omni-IO-Skill/README.md

 If you are interested in Omni-IO Skills, please contact [Yanlin Li](mailto:yanlin.li@u.nus.edu) or [Hao Fei](mailto:haofei7419@gmail.com).
 If you use this project in your research or applications, please cite our paper:

-> [!NOTE]
-> The BibTeX entry below is a temporary placeholder.
-Replace the arXiv identifier and publication details when the paper becomes public.

 ```bibtex
 @article{li2026omniio,